By Cheryl Tallman and Joan Ahlers

 Homemade Whipped Cream

 1 cup of heavy cream 2 Tbsp sugar 1 tsp vanilla

 Directions: Chill the heavy cream for 24 hours in your refrigerator.
 Pour heavy cream in a chilled, large, deep bowl.
 Using a hand mixer, beat the cream on high until it thickens.
 Add the vanilla and sugar, and continue beating until soft peaks form.
 To test the whipped cream, stop the mixer and pull up the beaters, if the cream forms little mountains that stand up, then the whipped cream is done.
 Makes 2 cups and must be refrigerated.

 Forego the frosting: You don’t really need frosting to have a good time.
 Make an applesauce cake and dust it with powdered sugar.
 To jazz up the look, make or buy a stencil and lay it on the top of the cake.
 Using powdered sugar and a sifter, dust the top of the cake.
 Carefully remove the stencil – Viola!
 An impressive presentation and low in sugar too!

-About the authors: Cheryl Tallman and Joan Ahlers are sisters, the mothers of five children and founders of Fresh Baby.
-Creators of products that include the So Easy Baby Food Kit and Good Clean Fun Placemats; Fresh Baby offers parents convenient and practical support in raising healthy children.
+Cheryl Tallman and Joan Ahlers are sisters, the mothers of five children, and founders of Fresh Baby.
+Creator of products that include the So Easy Baby Food Kit and Good Clean Fun Placemats, Fresh Baby offers parents convenient and practical support in raising healthy children.
 Visit them online at www.FreshBaby.com and subscribe to their Fresh Ideas newsletter to get monthly ideas, tips and activities for developing your family's healthy eating habits!
 Fresh Baby products are available at many fine specialty stores and national chains including Target, Wild Oats, and Whole Foods Markets.